lukaslangrock/SchoolBoard/README.md

 # Development Server 🌐
 See a preview with demo content of the current build on [schoolboarddev.azurewebsites.net](https://schoolboarddev.azurewebsites.net).

+The development server follows the master branch and automatically updates once commits are pushed.
+Because it's just a free server, it may take up to 20 seconds for it to respond if it has not been accessed recently.

 # Build and Develop 🧪

 The WebApp is written in C# and is dotnet core based so make sure you have the .NET Core SDK installed.
 You can get it [here](https://dotnet.microsoft.com/download).